-In the past, Silver Creek Home Owners have inquired about Neighborhood Watch type programs.
-At this time there is not a Neighborhood Watch, Block Watch, Crime Watch Committee or any other group that is endorsed or supported by the Silver Creek HOA.
+In the past, Silver Creek Homeowners have inquired about Neighborhood Watch type programs.
+At this time there is not a Neighborhood Watch, Block Watch, Crime Watch Committee, or any other group that is endorsed or supported by the Silver Creek HOA.
 If anyone is interested in starting a program in their local area and wishes to ask for the endorsement of the Silver Creek HOA, you will need to make official application to the Silver Creek HOA Board of Directors.
 You can start the process by emailing the board firstname.lastname@example.org.
-Please note: anyone (whether a resident of Silver Creek or not) who engages in any 'watch' program in any capacity does so of their own volition and at their own risk.
+Please note anyone (whether a resident of Silver Creek or not) who engages in any ‘watch’ program in any capacity does so of their own volition and at their own risk.

 Some Tips from Local Law Enforcement:

 Property crime is the most common type of crime.
-There are a few quick and easy ways to help prevent residential burglary.
+There are a few quick and straightforward ways to help prevent residential burglary.
 Some of these will seem very basic to many of you, but you would be surprised how often people fail to perform even the simplest prevention steps.

 Lock Your House

 Gone are the good old days when you could just leave your house unlocked.
 They were pleasant times, but like all things, must end.
 Burglaries are often crimes of opportunity.
-An open garage door or lower floor window is essentially an invitation to burglars driving through the area.
+An open garage door or lower floor window is an invitation to burglars driving through the area.
 If you must keep a window open for ventilation, consider using a top floor window as these are more difficult to access from outside.
 What about the door from your garage to inside of the home?
 Is it locked?
 Do you have a dead bolt installed?
 Many small things done to your environment can help stop criminals in their tracks.

-Get An Alarm
+Get an Alarm

 Alarm systems are an excellent prevention tool.
 Primarily, they draw attention to your home if someone is breaking in.
 Witnesses are good for the Police, and bad for burglars.
 An alarm usually means to the burglar that the Police are en route.
-The Pierce County Sheriff response time is excellent, and limiting a burglar’s time in your house is always a good thing.
+The Pierce County Sheriff response time is excellent and limiting a burglar’s time in your house is always a good thing.
 As an added incentive, many insurance companies offer discounts on your homeowner’s insurance if you have a monitored alarm.